Princess Cecilie of Greece and Denmark: Motherhood and reconnecting with Alice

 After their marriage, Cecilie and Georg Donatus moved to Schloß Wolfsgarten, the main residence of Grand Duke Ernest Louis and his wife Grand Duchess Eleonore, since their deposition.
 In Hesse, the young couple led a relatively simple life, punctuated by frequent stays abroad.
 Cecilie was involved in several charitable organizations and became the head of Alice Frauen Verein, an association dedicated to women.
 She also quickly gave birth to three children: Prince Ludwig (born 25 October 1931), Prince Alexander (born 14 April 1933) and Princess Johanna of Hesse (born 20 September 1936).

 Very close to her family, Cecilie was concerned about the situation of her mother, who remained institutionalized until the beginning of 1933.
 During this period, the relationship between Alice and her children became complicated.
 Cecilie maintained correspondence with her mother, and visited her once in Kreuzlingen.
-However, Alice was angry with those close to her for having her intitiutionalized and her anger manifested itself in fits of rage, which pushed her, for example, to tear up the photograph that Cecilie sent her after the birth of her first child.
+However, Alice was angry with those close to her for having her institutionalized and her anger manifested itself in fits of rage, which pushed her, for example, to tear up the photograph that Cecilie sent her after the birth of her first child.

 Once released from the hospital, Alice made known her desire to stay away from her family and four years passed before she put an end to her voluntary exile.
 During this period, Cecilie continued, despite everything, to write to her and to send her photos of the family.
 In December 1936, Alice finally made the decision to reconnect with her family, and it was Cecilie that she got closer to first.
 The mother and daughter reunited in Bonn in the spring of 1937.
 From this date, their relationship became normal and the two met again in Salem, in July 1937.